 Step by step instructions:

 If using whole lobsters, break down steamed lobsters, removing all meat and reserving the juices.
 Cut lobster tails and body meat into bite-sized chunks.
-Leave claw meat whole.
-Store lobster meat in the refrigerator while preparing the chowder.
+Leave claw meat whole and store lobster in the refrigerator while preparing chowder.
 If using a package of lobster meat, ensure it is cut into bite-sized pieces and keep cool until using in the chowder.

 Right before serving, in a small skillet, melt the final 4 tablespoons of butter over medium-low heat.
 Add lobster claw meat and poach gently until heated through.